 Total income should include both revenue and gains arising in the course of the ordinary activities of a firm.
 Revenue consists of commissions, fees, net interest income, dividends, royalties and rent.
 Only gains that are recorded in the profit and loss account should be included in income.
-What is relevant for the calculation of income is the amount of actual income generated rather than the gross cash streams of any one transaction (see MIPRU 4.3.7R).
+What is relevant for the calculation of income is the amount of actual income generated rather than the gross cash streams of any one transaction.